 It is not uncommon for the scope of a project to change.
-This is due to inadequate qualification of the project requirements, unforeseen circumstances or even an unpredicted change in timeline, resources or budget.
+This is typically due to inadequate qualification of the project requirements.
+Stats are that 70% of business app projects don’t get delivered as planned.

 K2 Workflow and SmartForm user interfaces were already in existence as part of the project’s development activities.
-So in this situation do you re point the SmartObjects that the existing workflow and user interface leverage to the new SQL data source?
-Or, do you build new SmartObjects to expose the new SQL data source, and recreate or modify the workflow and User interface to utilise them?
+So in this situation do you repoint the SmartObjects that the existing workflow and user interface leverage to the new SQL data source?
+Or, do you build new SmartObjects to expose the new SQL data source, and recreate or modify the workflow and User interface to utilize them?

 The obvious choice is to simply repoint the existing SmartObjects to the new data source so that we don’t need to redevelop the workflow and SmartForms.